rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 ![Jitter Spike in Status Printout](jitter-spike.png)

-Since jitter spikes are easily identified by the length of delay, they are removed by suspending controller time and frequency updates as long as delay duration exceeds the controller `noiseLevel` value mentioned above.
+Since jitter spikes are easily identified by the length of delay, they are removed by suspending controller time and frequency updating when delay duration exceeds the controller `noiseLevel` value mentioned above.

 # The pps-client Controller {#the-pps-client-controller}